piersfinlayson/software-defined-retro-rom/sdrr-pcb/unverified/stm32f4-24-pin-rev-f/README.md

 # STM32F4 24 Pin Rev F

-**Unverified** - this revision has not yet been tested or confirmed to work.
+**Unverified** - this revision has not yet been formally tested or confirmed to work.
 Order PCBs at your own risk.

+One user has confirmed that this board worked with an STM32F401RB, as a replacement VIC-20 NTSC kernal ROM.

 23xx (STM32F4 24 pin) ROM replacement SDRR PCB.